Governors Island: Geography

-Today, Governors Island comprises 172 acre of land.
+Governors Island comprises 172 acre of land.
 About 22 acre are operated by the National Park Service while the rest are under the jurisdiction of The Trust for Governors Island.
 The island is about 400 yd west of Brooklyn and 800 yd south of Manhattan.
 Politically it is part of the borough of Manhattan, and shares the ZIP Code 10004 with the blocks around South Ferry in Manhattan.
 Governors Island contains several named streets, mostly in the northern part of the island.
 The entirety of the island is surrounded by a waterfront promenade.